 Cost is $5 per child, accompanying parent is free.

-Ghouls, ghosts and goblins, grand sets, special effects and puppet staging surround the exquisitely moving marionettes and shadow puppets in the world of Dan Butterworth.
-One of America’s leading puppeteers, Dan will use his highly sophisticated puppets to create some amusing, cute and slightly scary Halloween antics.
+The magic of dancing marionettes, grand sets, and spooky special effects.
+One of America’s leading puppeteers, Dan creates some amusing, cute and slightly scary Halloween antics.
 Appropriate for all ages.

 Dan has been supported by the National Foundation for the Arts since 1979, and in 2005 he was honored with the Pell Award for Excellence in the Arts, for which he humbly allowed his puppets to take the bow.